John Parker Day - April 19

 John Parker Day

-Unfortunately, Parker did not live to see the wonderful moment of independence, and died on September 17, 1775, of long-standing tuberculosis.
+Parker did not live to see American independence.
+He died on September 17, 1775, after a long illness.

 John Parker Day is observed on April 19 each year.